sedmonsond/stratmc/docs/quickstart.rst

 Quick start guide
 ===================

 Here, we provide a basic example of importing data and running the inference model.
-More complex examples are available on the :doc:`Example notebooks <examples>` page.
+More complex examples are available on the :doc:`example notebooks <examples>` page.

 1. Fill out ``proxy data`` and ``age constraint`` tables according to the :doc:`data formatting <datatable>` specifications.